 Grass-fed meat—this can mean that factory-farmed beef can be fed grass at any point.
 It does not mean they only eat grass and may mean they are fed grains to fatten them up.

 When animals are pasture-raised it means they are literally raised outdoors and moved daily to fresh pasture.
-Grass Roots are the first and currently the only meat company that offers radical transparency with blockchain technology allowing customers to track every step from pasture to plate.
-They also publish their livestock standards for all to see and have an open farm policy—with nothing to hide, they welcome visitors anytime.
+Grass Roots are the first and currently the only meat company that offers radical transparency with printing the farm that each product came from, allowing customers to track every step from pasture to plate.
+We also publish their livestock standards for all to see and have an open farm policy—with nothing to hide, they welcome visitors anytime.

 They do eat grass, but also eat seeds and bugs and are supplemented with non GMO local feed including oats, vitamins and minerals.
 Grass Roots pigs are forested—meaning they roam in and out of forested areas and eat a diverse diet of plants, seeds, nuts and acorns.
 They are also supplemented with local non-GMO feed with vitamins, minerals and probiotics.